 When we are studying these things and applying these things:

-“The when the hints of the divine become continuous and clear demonstrative evidence has been obtained, the perceiver (the meditator), through the succession of lights and his deep reflection upon them, becomes seemingly independent of the consideration of proof.“ ―Al-Risalah: Principles of Sufism by Al-Qushayri
+Then when the hints of the divine become continuous and clear demonstrative evidence has been obtained, the perceiver (the meditator), through the succession of lights and his deep reflection upon them, becomes seemingly independent of the consideration of proof.
+This is the state of certainty. ―Al-Risalah: Principles of Sufism by Al-Qushayri

 As we are practicing, we may experience many things.
 We develop evidence from our own experience.
 It is demonstrative.
 It is factual.
-Some people when they are meditating may see lights, images, scenes pulling out or playing out within their consciousness.
+Some people when they are meditating may see lights, images, scenes playing out within their consciousness.
 Some people have visions, astral experiences, jinn experiences.
-When deeply reflecting on these qualities, through time, experience and practice, we become seemingly independent of the consideration of proof.
-Meaning we are no longer filled with the desire to want to prove these things egotistically.
+When deeply reflecting on these qualities, through time, experience and practice, we become seemingly independent of the consideration of proof, meaning, we are no longer filled with the desire to want to prove these things egotistically.

 The desire or the mind says, “I want to know,” but this frustration is the obstacle.
 We can deeply reflect on these truths, but we do not necessarily crave the understanding or experience.
 It will appear in our consciousness when we stop thinking about it.